Pan-STARRS Photometric and Astrometric Calibration: Photometry Calibration

 The square outline surrounding the ``tent'' is due to the 2$\times$2 sampling per chip used for the Ubercal flat-field corrections.
 The imprint of the Ubercal flat-field is visible throughout this high-resolution flat-field: in regions where the underlying flat-field structure follows a smooth gradient across a chip, the Ubercal flat-field partly corrects the structure, leaving behind a saw-tooth residual.
 The high-resolution flat-field corrects the residual structures well.

 Especially notable in the bluer filters is a pattern of quarter circles centered on the corners of the chips.
-These patterns are similar to the ``tree rings'' reported by the DES team and others (G. Berstein REF \& REFS).
-The details of these tree rings are beyond the scope of this article, and will be explored in future work.
-Unlike the tree ring features discussed by these other authors, the features observed in the GPC1 photometry are not caused by an interaction of the flat-field with the effective pixel geometry.
-Instead, these photometric features are due to low-level changes in the PSF size which we attribute to variable charge diffusion (Magnier in prep).
+These patterns are similar to the ``tree rings'' reported by the Dark Energy Survey team \citep{2014PASP..126..750P} and identified as a result of lateral migration of electrons in the detectors due to electric fields due to dopant variations.
+Unlike the tree ring features discussed by these other authors, the strong features observed in the GPC1 photometry are not caused by lateral electric fields, but rather by variations in the vertical electron diffusion rate due to electric field variations perpendicular to the plane of the detector.
+This effect is discussed in detail by \cite{2018PASP..130f5002M}.
+The photometric features are due to low-level changes in the PSF size which we attribute to the variable charge diffusion.

 Other features include some poorly responding cells (e.g., in XY14) and effects at the edges of chips, possibly where the PSF model fails to follow the changes in the PSF.

 For stacks and warps, the image calibrations were determined after the relative photometry was performed on the individual chips.
 Each stack and each warp was tied via relative photometry to the average magnitudes from the chip photometry.
 In this case, no flat-field corrections were applied.
 For the stacks, such a correction would not be possible after the stack has been generated because multiple chip coordinates contribute to each stack pixel coordinate.
 For the warps, it is in principle possible to map back to the corresponding chip, but the information was not available in the DVO database, and thus it was not possible at this time to determine the flat-field correction appropriate for a given warp.
 This latter effect is one of several which degrade the warp photometry compared to the chip photometry at the bright end.